varunsh-coder/dassana/docs-root/docs/guides/vendor-setup/aws-config/setup.md

 Please note that currently, we can process AWS Config alerts managed by SecurityHub only.
 This means that you must have SecurityHub enabled.

-Here is an example SecurityHub alert (snipped for readability)-
+Here is an example SecurityHub alert (snipped for readability):

 ```json
 {